bstefanescu/qutejs/web/doc/docs/components.md

 Called just after the component is disconnected from the DOM.
 It may be called several times in the component life-cycle.

-This handler can be used to cleanup resources setup by the `connected` handler.
+This handler can be used to clean up resources setup by the `connected` handler.

 ### Methods

 Any method specified in a definition object which is not a getter and neither none of `init`, `created`, `connected`, `disconnected` will become a **Component Method**.

-Component methods are injected at the ViewModel's protototype level, and can be used from templates.
+Component methods are injected at the ViewModel's prototype level, and can be used from templates.

 **Example**